-The Bay Of Kotor – Welcome To Europe’s Most Underrated Hidden Gem!
+1. Welcome to Europe’s Most Underrated Hidden Gem!

 After spending two months in Kraków in Poland, it was time to move on.
 I have been dreaming of finding a place right next to the sea for years and looking for cheap accommodations in Southern Europe made me realize that there would only be two options for me: Montenegro and Albania.I decided to go to Montenegro first, to be more precisely to Risan in the Bay of Kotor.

 The accommodation I found on Airbnb looked very promising: a private room with its own bathroom, shared kitchen, and a balcony from which one could overlook the bay – and all this for less than 160€ for one month.
 It sounded almost to good to be true, but I knew I would be more than happy if only 50 percent of it would be as advertised.I booked the room for one month, asked the owner if I could cancel for free in case new Covid-19-restrictions would prevent me from crossing the border, and left Poland.
 14 days and four countries later, I entered Montenegro, luckily without any problems.